screencastify/castify-api-docs/API.md

 installed.

 **Returns**: <code>Promise</code> - that resolves with boolean result.
+<a name="screencastify.setUserExpiryDate"></a>
+### screencastify.setUserExpiryDate(date) ⇒ <code>Promise</code>
+Set expiry date for user of paid App.
+If you set the expiry date to zero (or null), the paid version will never expire for the current user.
+This is the default value for all users.
+For any other number, the user will fall back to the trial version after the expiry date.
+Calling this function for a free app always fails.

+**Returns**: <code>Promise</code> - resolves when done.
+**Params**
+- date <code>Number</code> - date in ms since 1 January 1970 00:00:00 UTC or null.

+<a name="screencastify.setUserShareUrl"></a>
+### screencastify.setUserShareUrl(url) ⇒ <code>Promise</code>
+Set default shareUrl for the current user.
+If set, the provided url overrides the shareUrl configured in the API console for the current user.
+Setting the url to null reverts the default shareUrl to the value configured in the API console.

+**Returns**: <code>Promise</code> - resolves when done.
+**Params**
+- url <code>String</code> - shareUrl for current user or null.

 <a name="screencastify.getFile"></a>
 ### screencastify.getFile(fileId) ⇒ <code>Promise</code>
 Get metadata of given file id.